What does Google E-A-T assess?

 - T (Trust oder Trustworthiness): The website or the authors of the articles are trusted by the user with regard to relevant topics.

-Have valuable content in the form of SEO texts created efficiently via clickworker now.
+Have valuable unique content for SEO in the form of SEO texts created efficiently via clickworker now.

 The manual checking of websites is based on the Google Quality Rater Guidelines.
 The following characteristics, for example, are checked in detail in order to distinguish high-quality websites from those of lesser importance: